 Whether it’s as a quick breakfast, a post workout fuel-up or simply a ‘healthy’ way to curb a sweet tooth, smoothies are a health food favourite.
 But despite being loaded with vibrant, fresh and nutrient-packed produce, smoothies come with one not-so-healthy problem: sugar.

 The sugar-laden smoothie truth

 For most people, the key smoothie ingredient is fruit.
 Lots of it.
 There’s no doubt that whole fruit, in moderation, is a very healthy food.
-It’s packed with fibre, vitamins, minerals, antioxidants and loads of other fruity goodness.
+It’s packed with fibre, vitamins, minerals, antioxidants and loads of other fruity, gut-healthy goodness.
 It is, however, very high in sugar compared to other whole foods.

 Together, this means that when you drink a fruit-heavy smoothie…

 - The sugar will hit your bloodstream quicker

 - Your body may store some of the excess sugar as fat

 - Your blood sugar could go haywire… then crash